btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-General.md

 ## Does BTCPay need my private key?

-Absolutely not.
-Private keys are never uploaded or required by BTCPay.
-The fact that BTCPay Server never needs access to your master private key for on-chain transactions is a huge security advantage.
+Private keys are not required for using BTCPay with an existing wallet.
+The fact that BTCPay Server does not need access to your master private key for on-chain transactions is a huge security advantage.
 Even if your server gets hacked, your funds from the on-chain transactions are always safe.
 Securing your on-chain funds comes down to [securing your wallet](https://btcinformation.org/en/secure-your-wallet).
+Using an [existing wallet with BTCPay Server](https://docs.btcpayserver.org/WalletSetup/#use-an-existing-wallet) only requires the public key from your wallet.

-If you have a lightning node, BTCPay technically has access to the keys (macaroons) of your LN.
+It is possible to generate new wallets using BTCPay Server which are hot wallets stored on the server.
+If you have a lightning node, BTCPay technically has access to the keys (macaroons) of your Lightning funds as well.
+If these are features that you would like to use, be sure to understand the [security implications and the risks](https://docs.btcpayserver.org/HotWallet/#security-implications) associated with these experimental features.

 ## Does BTCPay Server support crypto to fiat conversion?